Where is the Best Place to Collect Sea Shells?

 Very few people would argue that the best place to collect sea shells is Florida's Sanibel Island.
 At least in North America.
 Thanks to...

 Very few people would argue that the best place to collect sea shells is Florida's Sanibel Island.
 At least in North America.
-Thanks to its rather unusual for barrier islands east-to-west orientation, thousands of shells wash up to the island's beaches each day.
-While shells come mostly from warm tropical waters of the Caribbean Sea, people come from all over the world.
+Thanks to its rather unusual barrier islands' east-to-west orientation, thousands of shells wash up on the island's beaches each day.
+While shells come mostly from the warm tropical waters of the Caribbean Sea, people come from all over the world.
 Among different types of shells, the most desirable ones are the sand dollar and the Junonia shell.

 Many wealthy Americans chose Sanibel Island to retire, so it's a rather quiet community with no hustle and bustle of neighbouring Sarasota, Fort Myers or Naples.

-The island's official web sites says that the island has 250 kinds of shells, 230 kinds of birds, 15 miles of beaches and 0 traffic lights.
+The island's official website says that the island has 250 kinds of shells, 230 kinds of birds, 15 miles of beaches and 0 traffic lights.

-Over half of the island is devoted to preserving the nature and its inhabitants - birds, reptiles, plants - through wildlife refuges.
-There is even one crocodile living on the island with a population of alligators.
+Over half of the island is devoted to preserving nature and its inhabitants - birds, reptiles, plants - through wildlife refuges.
+Even one crocodile is living on the island with a population of alligators.

 Sanibel Islands offers some of the finest beaches I've seen in Florida.
-Endless stretch of white sand means beachgoers can barely hear each other.
+The endless stretch of white sand means beachgoers can barely hear each other.

 Huge pelicans hanging on an Australian pine tree.